 It is suspected that undiagnosed whooping cough could possibly be the cause of some cases of sudden infant death syndrome (SIDS).
 This probably happens less now than in the past, since whooping cough is now recognised as a cause, and tests are now available to detect it more easily.

 No long term effects

 Whooping cough does not cause long term lung damage.
 (Young babies who have been very ill with it might may be an exception).

 Some years ago people thought that whooping cough led to bronchiectasis, a condition in which the main air passages in the lungs become enlarged and distorted.
 This allows sputum to accumulate and fester, causing the sufferer to have a chronic productive cough and susceptibility to more severe lung infections and general debility.
-Most cases of bronchiectasis have probably not been caused by whooping cough, but by previous pneumonia.
-I do not know of any evidence that uncomplicated whooping cough causes bronchiectasis.
+Most cases of bronchiectasis have probably not been caused by whooping cough itself, but possibly by pneumonia complicating it.

 More people who have whooping cough have asthma than those who have not had whooping cough.
 Whooping cough does not cause asthma.
 It just so happens that people with asthma are more susceptible to it.

 Many sufferers find they are unable to sing or are hoarse for a long time after whooping cough.
 It usually recovers but it can take a long time.
 Occasionally it seems permanent.